thuijskens/thuijskens.github.io/_posts/2018-11-13-useful-code-is-production-code.md

   - CI can be used to run your unit tests or pipeline after every commit or merge, making sure that no change to the codebase breaks it.
   - Many vendors offer integration with the code hosting platforms like GitHub or GitLab.
 All you need typically is a [configuration file](https://github.com/thuijskens/production-tools/blob/master/.circleci/config.yml) that is committed to your codebase, and you are ready to go!

 Finally, ensure that the environment you develop your code in is reasonably similar to the production environment the code is going to run in.
-Especially in companies where development, staging and production environments are not yet well-defined, I have seen teams developing code on architecture that is extremely different than the architecture the code actually has to run on in the end.
+Especially in companies where development, staging and production environments for data science are not yet well-defined, I have seen teams developing code on architecture that is extremely different than the architecture the code actually has to run on in the end.

 **Data scientists**, adopt these standards and see your employability increase, and complaints by your more software engineering-focused colleagues decrease.
 You'll spend less time worrying about reproducibility, and rewriting software so that it can make it to production.
 The time saved here can be used to focus more on the fun part of our job: building models.